One-dimensional reduction of viscous jets. I. Theory: Application to curved fibers

 As explained in the previous sections, the constitutive relations of rod models are based on the determination of forces per unit area on fiber sections, and boundary constraints are only used explicitly to determine the pressure profile.
-The boundary constraint are then used implicitly in balance equations.
+The boundary constraints are then used implicitly in balance equations.

 At lowest order, only the momentum balance equation is used, and we find \eqref{MOmentumBalance} which is also exactly what is found in the viscous string model.
 This equation determines the motion of the FCL, and thus the rotation rate $\omega^a$ can be inferred from it.
-Given that the fiber vorticity is constrained to match the rotation rate of the fluid located on the FCL (see \S~\ref{SecCons1}), the angular momentum balance equation is in fact used to determine the sectional components of the viscous forces per unit area $\VF^a$.
-If this component is included in the momentum balance equation, it corresponds to the addition of an order $\epsilon_\ra^2$ correction.
-In our approach, the sectional part of viscous forces per unit area are never explicitly used, but the equivalent of the sectional angular momentum balance equation ($\para{\EqD}^{(0)}_a$) is used to determine its unconstrained component $\Sv_a^{(1)}$.
+Given that the fiber vorticity is constrained to match the rotation rate of the fluid located on the FCL (see \S~\ref{SecCons1}), the angular momentum balance equation is in fact used to determine the sectional components of the viscous forces per unit area $\VF^a$, as explained in the previous section, and it corresponds to the addition of an order $\epsilon_\ra^2$ correction.